 Parents and carers are informed of the projects and activities the children will be covering through a half termly year group letter.
-Parents and carers may wish to support their children by encouraging an interest in these projects at home.
+Parents and carers can support their children by encouraging an interest and completing projects at home.

-From the nursery onwards, parents and carers are invited to form a partnership with the school, developing their children's ability to read.
-Children borrow books regularly to read with an adult at home.
+From the Nursery onwards, parents and carers are invited to form a partnership with the school, developing their children's ability to read.
+Children borrow books daily to read with an adult at home.
 Reading diaries are used for teachers to offer guidance to parents and carers when reading with their children and for parents and carers to comment on their child's progress.